salilab/rmf/doc/MappingToRMF.md

     }
 \enddot

-\section multiple_schemes Structures with multiple organization schemes
+# Structures with multiple organization schemes #

 If the file contains data that has multiple organization schemes, for example, grouping by type of protein, which unit cell etc, several different hierarchies can be provided, all with the same child structures using RMF::ALIAS nodes to provide the different organization schemes.